Conflict of Interest Frequently Asked Questions

 - Your University position or role to promote outside businesses or products

 Members of the University community involved in business ventures as owner, or major investor must be alert to the possibility that a conflict of interest may arise.
-Students or staff may work for a faculty or employee-owned business, but not on University time or while they are being supervised by such faculty or employee (in lab, office or classroom).
+Absent a current teaching or mentorship relationship, Sstudents or staff may work for a faculty or employee-owned business, but not on University time or while they are being supervised by such faculty or employee (in lab, office or classroom).
 Students may work for a faculty owned business but may not be simultaneously enrolled in a course taught by that faculty member or may not be simultaneously working in a faculty member’s laboratory.
 Student/faculty/staff roles and relationships must be clearly defined.
+Students not should be engaged in any activities which would impact their normal and expected academic progression or ability to publish, including excessive commitment of time to the outside company.

 Research COI Frequently Asked Questions